lsst-sqre/phalanx/docs/applications/schedview-prenight/index.rst

-.. px-app:: schedview_prenight
+.. px-app:: schedview-prenight

 ####################################################################
-schedview_prenight — Run the schedview pre-night briefing dashboard.
+schedview-prenight — Run the schedview pre-night briefing dashboard.
 ####################################################################

 schedview's pre-night dashboard is a web application for examination of